ejexxeffer/xefferia/README.md

 # xefferia
 			EVOLUTION BLOG.

-v1.0 HTML/CSS I'm trying to use only html/css stack for whrite my simple version blog.
+v1.0 HTML5/CSS3 I'm trying to use only html5/css3 stack for whrite my simple version blog.
 Also i will be use progressive enhancement strategy for my site design.
-OOCSS/AMCSS/FUN for CSS.
-Two lang change.
+OOCSS for CSS.
+Only one language.

-v1.1 HTML5/SCSS Rewritten css and html for the new functionality.
-Include flexbox and grid.
+v1.1 HTML5/SCSS Rewritten CSS and html for the new functionality.
+I use AMCSS as CSS methodology.
+Remake site on flexbox and grid for best PWA workflow.
 Maybe add html5 canvas.

 v1.2 Add JS code and two languages change v2.